Quick answers! Do you need:

 Employer Support for Working Parents

-As the school year approaches, many of your employees are struggling to balance the need for their children to be in a safe, stable environment and their own careers.
+Now that the school year is here, many of your employees are struggling to balance the need for their children to be in a safe, stable environment and their own careers.
 Our homes haven't become just our office for some — they're our childcare centers and our school classrooms.
-Child care isn’t a new problem, but it’s one that could get worse this fall as we face uncertainty over in-person school.

 As an employer or manager, you want to be supportive while encouraging productivity.
 Where do you begin?